jakobwesthoff/colorizer/README.md

 a fast and nice user experience.
 Therefore making the library compatible with less powerful shells like for example *ash* from the [busybox](http://busybox.net) project may be a difficult task.

+Background color setting is currently not supported as well.
+I simply don't have a real demand for that in most of my scripts.
+If you want this feature just drop me a line, maybe with an example how the syntax for this could look.
+I will see what I can do then. :)

 ## How you can help